Minutes

 • Quilt Pick-up will be Monday, April 13th

 • The Community Gallery will display "Proclaiming Colorado's Black History" opening on Martin Luther King Day.
 We will be showing the Quilting Women of Gee's Bend (Alabama) in the South classroom.
-Film is available on YouTube for review.

 • Kids Classes are scheduled for April 3 and April 10.
 We will be introducing the children to the Underground Railroad.
-Judy Byrne has agreed to lend her Underground Railroad quilt to show the children.

 • Registration per quilt is $8.00